 Look over your work for grammatical errors and make sure your response makes sense, but keep in mind that you should take about 15 minutes for each constructed-response question.
 Test scorers will also take this into account when scoring your response.
 They are mainly looking for accuracy, detail, and a thorough knowledge of reading instruction.

-And that’s some basic info about Part B: Constructed-Response Questions.
+And that’s some basic info about Part B: Constructed-Response Questions of the RVE exam.